ju4nv1e1r4/ju4nv1e1r4/README.md

 ## 📫 Get in Touch

 Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/juanvieira85/) or via email at juanvieira1@yahoo.com.
-I'm always open to discussing new projects, collaborations, or opportunities in data science and AI.
+I'm always open to discussing new projects, collaborations, or opportunities in data science, MLOps and AI.

 ---